mk0711/Gottacatchemall/README.md

 *We think developing game logic and generating battles would be the most challenging part*

+We want to create this application because we want to help those around us stay connected and entertained.
 Due to the time being, there is uncertainty and anxiety which makes some of us deal with immense amounts of stress.
-Furthermore, social distancing prevents us from interacting with others and spending time with friends and family that we used to.
+Social distancing prevents us from interacting with others and spending time with friends and family that we used to.
 This can take a huge toll on people’s mental health by creating a sense of isolation.
-For that reason, we want to build a game that everyone knows and enjoys and may remind people of the good old days.
+For this reason, we want to build a pokemon game that everyone knows and enjoys and may remind people of good old days.
 ### Technical Description
 ![data flow chart](./img/flowchart2.png)